100th Anniversary Celebration

 CEUs on a Stick 2017

 For the 11th consecutive year, CEUs on a Stick will offer two days of morning and afternoon workshops that cover a variety of topics taught by experts from our faculty and community.
-Details and registration information coming soon.
+Details and registration information.

 Community Practice Reception/Open House